jimmayhugh/ESP8266TempController/README.md

 ##Programming Environment
 All of my coding was done using an ESP-12 board and the ESP8266 Arduino IDE described at <a href="https://github.com/esp8266/Arduino" target="_blank">https://github.com/esp8266/Arduino</a> and using a simple <a href="http://smile.amazon.com/gp/product/B00F2F5HVK?psc=1&redirect=true&ref_=oh_aui_detailpage_o02_s00" target ="_blank">Black PL2303HX USB To TTL To UART RS232 COM Cable Module Converter</a> to upload the program.

+The code also works with the ESP-01 board, but the I2C lines are not physically available, so the LCD monitor is not used with that configuration.

 ##Setup
 Before using the code for the first time, I recommend clearing the EEPROM on the ESP8266 to insure that it can be set up properly.
 I've included 'eeprom_clear.ino' in the utilities folder for that reason.